ken-soares/pyssgen/README.md

 you can copy the premade [templates](https://github.com/ken-soares/pyssgen/tree/main/pyssgen/templates) folder.

 ## css
-For the program to work you also need the `static/` directory in which you can include the `styles.css` file.
+For the program to work you also need the `static/` directory in which you can include the `styles.css` file (not required to work).
 Again, you can just copy the provided folders if you want.